hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

                                   The private key belonging to this address must be known in your wallet, in order to send updates.
                                   The address must not be already registered, and must differ from the collateralAddress
     4. "operatorPubKey"        (string, required) The operator BLS public key.
 The private BLS key does not have to be known.
-                                  It has to match the BLS private key which is later used when operating the masternode.
+                                  It has to match the BLS private key which is later used when operating the gamemaster.
     5. "votingAddress"         (string, required) The voting key address.
 The private key does not have to be known by your wallet.
                                   It has to match the private key which is later used when voting on proposals.
                                   If set to an empty string, ownerAddress will be used.
-    6. "payoutAddress"         (string, required) The hemis address to use for masternode reward payments.
+    6. "payoutAddress"         (string, required) The hemis address to use for gamemaster reward payments.
     7. "operatorReward"        (numeric, optional) The fraction in % to share with the operator.
 The value must be between 0.00 and 100.00.
 If not set, it takes the default value of 0.0
     8. "operatorPayoutAddress" (string, optional) The address used for operator reward payments.